 Ultimately you do not have a foolproof frame size.
 Not one that tallies with what bike brands say, nor one that is consistent from bike to bike.
 This means shopping for a bike is not simple, particularly if browsing online beforehand.
 It is not a good idea to select just one frame size and filter the results by that; select the frame size the brand recommends and also the size above.

-But with all that said, to give you at least a head-start on what frame sizes to shortlist, here is our mountain bike size guide:
+But with all that said, to give you at least a head-start on what frame sizes to shortlist, whether you’re looking to upgrade or are trying to choose the best beginner mountain bike, here is our mountain bike size guide:

 Mountain bike frame size guide